Amtrak train crash details start to emerge

 Two Amtrak employees were killed and more than 100 people injured when the Amtrak train collided with the stationary CSX freight train around 2:35 a.m.

-Sumwalt revealed details after the first day of investigation, including preliminary information from the Amtrak train's event data recorder, which was recovered intact.
+The passenger train's engineer sounded the horn and seconds later slammed on the emergency brake before the crash, said Sumwalt, who revealed details of the first day of the investigation, including preliminary information from the Amtrak train's event data recorder, which was recovered intact.

-Investigators have also interviewed CSX employees, including those overseeing switching the Amtrak train.

 Seven seconds before the recording ended, the train's horn was activated for three seconds, Sumwalt said.
-The train's speed then was 56 mph, 3 mph below the limit, he said
+The train's speed then was 56 mph, 3 mph below the limit, he said.

-Investigators are still trying to determine whether the horn was activated before or after the switch, Sumwalt said.
+Investigators are still trying to determine whether the horn was activated before or after the train was switched to the side track, Sumwalt said.

-"I will say, that an engineer, part of his duties, is as they're going down the track is to look at the switch points, to see which way this is lined," Sumwalt said.
+"I will say, that an engineer, part of his duties, is as they're going down the track, is to look at the switch points, to see which way this is lined," Sumwalt said.
 "And If an engineer saw that switch is lined for something other than it should be, they should notice that."

-The brake pipe pressure began decreasing, indicating the brake was applied, five seconds before the end of the recording, Sumwalt said.
-At that point, the speed was reduced to 54 mph when the throttle was moved from full throttle to idle.

-Three seconds before the end of the recording, the emergency brake was applied, Sumwalt said.
+The brake pipe pressure began decreasing, indicating the brakes were being applied, five seconds before the end of the recording, Sumwalt said.
+At that point, the speed was reduced to 54 mph when the throttle was moved from full to idle.
+Two seconds later, the emergency brake was applied, Sumwalt said.

 "When the recording ended, the train speed was 50 mph and it resulted in a head-to-head collision between the two trains," Sumwalt said.

-Sumwalt said the recording of the video at the front of the train, which was recovered on Sunday, ended seconds before the collision.
-So, engineers are trying to forensically recover information another way, he said.
+Sumwalt said the recording of the video at the front of the Amtrak passenger train, which was recovered on Sunday, ended seconds before the collision.
+So, engineers are trying to forensically recover information other ways, he said.

+Investigators have also interviewed CSX employees, including the CSX conductor, engineer and dispatcher, Sumwalt said.

 NTSB: Signal system was down in preparation for Positive Train Control

-The Amtrak 91 train was traveling south early Sunday and should have continued straight down the tracks but the rail switch had been manually set to divert the train onto the track where the CSX train was parked, Sumwalt said Sunday.
+The Miami-bound Amtrak 91 train was traveling south early Sunday and should have continued straight down the tracks but the rail switch had been manually set to divert the train onto the track where the CSX train was parked, Sumwalt said Sunday.

 A padlock held the switch into its alignment, which is the standard procedure when switches are manually operated, Sumwalt said Sunday.